 Sequels that turned out to be surprisingly good!

 When the Drishyam team announced the sequel to the superhit thriller drama, there was an air of confusion.
 Many including me thought, ‘Is this even necessary?’
 If it turns out to be a disaster, then it would affect the general perception of the first part too.
 But then the maker of the film Jeethu Joseph convinced us that part two was indeed a great decision.
-The story starts from 7 years where it ended and as the first part, this one too simply blows our mind.
+The story starts after seven years from where it ended and as the first part, this one too simply blows our mind.
 Drishyam 2 turned out to be a surprisingly successful sequel.
 The only complaint the audience had was the decision to release it on a digital streaming platform and not in the theatres.
 People would have flocked to the theatres otherwise, no doubts.

-2. Lage Raho Munnabhai
+2. Lage Raho Munnabhai (2006)

-3. Tanu Weds Manu Returns
+3. Tanu Weds Manu Returns (2015)

 The prequel Tanu Weds Manu was a film that turned out to be a game changer for controversial actress Kangana Ranaut.
 It paved way for many off beat performances in her career.
-The film explores the quirky love between Tanu ( Kanagana Ranaut) and Manu (R Madhavan), two extremely contrasting personas.
+The film explores the quirky love between Tanu (Kangana Ranaut) and Manu (R Madhavan), two extremely contrasting personas.
 Though the film ended happily, with Tanu and Manu getting married, the sequel explores the complicated marriage they fall into.
-Things get out of hand and their marriage comes at the verge of extinction.
+Things get out of hand and their marriage comes on the verge of extinction.
 To incorporate an exciting factor, Kangana plays her look alike Kusum.
 Manu falls for Kusum only to further mess up things.

 4. Dhoom 2 and Dhoom 3

 The Dhoom franchise has become a landmark in Hindi cinema.
 The money heist action drama has always managed to win over the audience.
 Dhoom 2 had Hrithik Roshan and Aishwarya Rai to spice things up and elevate the thrill.
 The third part had Aamir Khan, donning the hat of a cunning circus guy who robs a bank to seek vengeance.
 Every sequel turned out to be better than the previous one.

-5. Gangs of Wasseypur 2
+5. Gangs of Wasseypur 2 (2012)

 Anurag Kashyap had initially made a single film that spanned for over five hours.
-Since no Indian theatres would agree on running such a long film, Anurag Kashyap had divided the film in two parts- Gangs of Wasseypur-Part 1 and Gangs of Wasseypur-Part 2.
+Since no Indian theatres would agree on running such a long film, Anurag Kashyap had divided the film into two parts- Gangs of Wasseypur-Part 1 and Gangs of Wasseypur-Part 2.
 The film is based on the coal mafia of Dhanbad and underlying politics and power struggles between three families.

-6. Mannar Mathai Speaking
+6. Mannar Mathai Speaking (1995)

 Though the first part Ramji Rao Speaking is always going to be the funniest Malayalam movie ever made, the second part was not bad either.
 Ramji Rao Speaking had three people with their own set of problems who get involved in some trouble.
 The second part Mannar Mathai Speaking continues right from where the first part left off.
-There are some new additions and some new set of problems that accompany the three leads.
+There are some new additions and some new sets of problems that accompany the three leads.

 Who imagined that the sequel to a flop Malayalam movie would turn out to be a blockbuster hit!
-It is the trust put on by the producers that inspires me here.
+It is the trust put by the producers that inspires me here.
 They trusted the director and went for the kill anyway.
 The outcome was one of the funniest movies in Malayalam cinema.
 Aadu 2 has a different storyline though it takes references from its prequel.
 All the characters repeat their appearances and give us a celebration worth remembering.

-So which is your favorite sequel?
+So, which is your favorite sequel?
 Tell me in the comments